 12. Inspector Gadget

-Inspector Gadgets now takes a route to solve the mystery rooting in America.
+Inspector Gadgets now takes a route to solve the mystery rooted in America.

 13. Popeye the Sailor